 How Do Wireless Fences Work?

+Many owners wonder how wireless dog fences work.
 When you buy a wireless fence, you’ll install a wire underground that surrounds the perimeter of your yard.
 Each fence comes with a “shock collar” for your dog.
 Every time your dog approaches the perimeter, the fence transmits a signal to the color.
 The collar might sound like a warning if your dog hasn’t crossed the fence yet.
 If your dog steps over the fence, the collar might give them a light shock.
 For this reason, you’ll need to make sure that your dog wears the shock collar when they go outside–a regular collar won’t work.

 Do Invisible Fences Harm Your Dog?